mitodl/ocw-studio/external_resources/README.md

 # Wayback Machine Removal Requests

-To request removal of a URL from the Wayback Machine, email info@archive.org with the URL(s), time period for exclusion, your control period of the site or account (if applicable), and any relevant details.
-Archive.org reviews requests but does not guarantee outcomes.
+To request removal of a URL from the Wayback Machine, email info@archive.org with the details mentioned in [this guide](https://help.archive.org/help/how-do-i-request-to-remove-something-from-archive-org/).

 # Frequency Control